 Suzanne Mattox, Director

 Suzanne Mattox joined the REAL Project in 2019 as its Director.
-A native of Birmingham, AL, Suzanne was born profoundly deaf and raised by hearing parents.
-Suzanne graduated from Samford University in 2006 with a Bachelor’s degree in Early Childhood/Special Early Childhood/Elementary Education/Special Education and from Valdosta State University in 2013 with a Master’s Degree in Deaf Education.
+A native of Birmingham, AL, Suzanne was born profoundly deaf and was raised by hearing parents.
+Suzanne graduated from Samford University in 2006 with a Bachelor of Science in Early Childhood, Special Education, and Elementary Education and from Valdosta State University in 2013 with a Master of Arts in Deaf Education.